 EXCLUSIVE-Investors step up pressure on global energy watchdog over climate change

-Fatih Birol, the head of the International Energy Agency (IEA), faced renewed pressure on Monday to overhaul the organization's influential projections for fossil fuel demand from investors and scientists concerned about climate change.
+Fatih Birol, the head of the International Energy Agency (IEA), faced renewed pressure on Monday from investors and scientists concerned about climate change to overhaul the agency's projections for fossil fuel demand.

 Pension funds, insurers, and large companies were among 65 signatories of a joint letter to Birol, seen by Reuters, urging him to do more to support the implementation of the 2015 Paris Agreement to avert catastrophic global warming.
 "The year 2020 marks a turning point for the world — the year when we either grasp the challenges and opportunities before us or continue delaying and obstructing the low-carbon transformation," the letter said.